You are responsible for maintaining your immigration status and obeying Canadian immigration regulations while studying in Canada.

 Check your immigration documents (study permit, work permit and/or temporary resident visa) to make sure they are accurate and up to date.
 Know when they expire and plan to renew them at least 2-3 months before.
 A valid permit allows you to remain in Canada while you study.
 If you apply through an agent, they will help you through this process.

-Do you still have questions?
-Please contact Selkirk International P102 Nelson Tenth Street Campus or 0-130 at the Castlegar Campus.
+On campus?
+Visit us in P102 Nelson Tenth Street Campus or 0-130 at the Castlegar Campus.

 For study permit holders...